-Retreat Pod is a multi-sensory escape pod designed to relieve stress and feelings of burnout in the workplace.
+Retreat Pod is a multi-sensory escape pod designed to relieve feelings of stress and burnout in the workplace.

 The Retreat Pod is a total body experience that addresses the common feeling of stress in the workplace.
 The feeling that worker's always have to be 'on' can quickly lead to burn out, which can have detrimental effects to one's health physically, mentally and socially.
 Productive breaks can help alleviate this stress and allow workers to return to their work restored and refocused.
 The Retreat Pod brings workers into a complete 'off' state where they can take their mind off work for some time and return to their work recharged.